Discover the secrets and beauty of the Inca trail in our 4 day adventure trip on the world’s most famous hike

 Living Arrangements and extra bags

-Rent our TREKKING COMFORT PACKAGE (all of the items above) for only $100 USD
+Rent our Trekking Comfort Package (all of the above items) for only $120 USD.

-• If you require an extra porter or a half porter, please advise us when filling in booking form.
+If you require an extra porter or a half porter, please let us know when filling out the booking form.

 Packing List